ustbhuangyi/better-scroll/doc/en/api-specific.md

 ## finishPullDown()
    - Parameters: none.
    - Return: none.
-   - Usage: when finish the data loading cause by pulling down is finish, use this method to tell better-scroll that data is already loaded.
+   - Usage: when the data loading cause by pulling down is finished, use this method to tell better-scroll that data is already loaded.

 ## finishPullUp()
    - Parameters: none.
    - Return: none.
-   - Usage: when finish the data loading cause by pulling up is finish, use this method to tell better-scroll that data is already loaded.
+   - Usage: when the data loading cause by pulling up is finished, use this method to tell better-scroll that data is already loaded.